Aakash Repeater Courses

 Answer:

-For example,- if skin receptors are damaged, then we cannot get the heat as a stimulus.
-And if we accidentally touch the hot object, then our hands might get burnt.
+For example, if skin receptors are damaged, then we cannot get the heat as a stimulus.
+And if we accidentally touch a hot object, then our hands might get burned.

 Q.5.
 Draw the structure of a neuron and explain its function.